Nay_ho_tze's Medicine Musings

 eight days prior, i had just turned 21

-grey Cape Cod clouds had enshrouded the sky that day – all day -
+grey Cape Cod clouds enshrouded the sky that day – all day -

 we had just moved into our new apartment nestled in the peninsula’s elbow –